Traditional Lands of Treaty 6 First Nations and the homelands of the Métis Nation of Alberta Region 4.

 Making a donation through Westwood?

-Be sure to note “solstice charity” or “Bent Arrow” on any e-transfer or cheque to differentiate it from contributions to Westwood.
+Be sure to note “solstice charity” or “Neighbour Centre Strathcona” on any e-transfer or cheque to differentiate it from contributions to Westwood.

 Celebrating the return of the sun to the northern hemisphere is a long and cherished tradition at Westwood.
 It is an evening filled with the magic of music, story and community.